 - Wrenches, sockets, and other basic hand tools

-4. The Engine Installation Process
+The Engine Installation Process

 - Mounting the Engine: Precisely position and secure motor mounts, align engines for multi-bank installations, and torque all hardware to spec.
+This is critical for both inboard diesel engine and gasoline options.

 - Exhaust System Installation: Mount new risers and elbows, route exhaust hoses or bellows, and install mufflers and thru-hull fittings.